rokj/bitcoin_dealer/README.md

 Developers
 ----------
 With little effort, support for other exchanges can be added also.
 Database models and program itself is designed with that in mind.
 However, script which is responsible for trading (scripts/dealing.py), supports Bitstamp, Mtgox.
-But until good fairy comes and saves Mtgox and Kerpeles, Mtgox exchang is disabled by default.
+But until good fairy comes and saves Mtgox and Kerpeles, Mtgox exchange is disabled by default.